Pakeeza1508/db-project-sem5/README.md

     ```
     This will start a local server (usually at `http://localhost:8888`) where the frontend and backend functions work together.

-### Seed the Database (Required for Budget Search)
+### Seed the Database (Required for Budget Search & Currency Conversion)

-The budget search and seasonal alerts use seeded city cost data stored in MongoDB.
+The budget search uses seeded city cost data, and currency conversion uses exchange rates stored in MongoDB.

 1. Create a `.env` in the project root:
     ```bash